nl-hugo/kaggle-digit-recognizer/README.md

 1. The initial version with 100 train samples yielded a result of 0.60786
 2. After increasing the number of training set samples to 5000: 0.79214
+3. After increasing the number of training set samples to 10000: 0.80800

 Improvements that I am planning to make: